yennanliu/CS_basics/doc/cheatsheet/hash_map.md

         return [res[x] for x in res]  # output the result
 ```

-- get `max index` for each element in a string
+- Get `max index` for each element in a string
 ```python
 s = 'ababcbacadefegdehijhklij'
 {k:v for k,v in enumerate(s)}